FIXTradingCommunity/silverflash/README.md

 See specifications at [FIXTradingCommunity/fix-simple-binary-encoding](https://github.com/FIXTradingCommunity/fix-simple-binary-encoding).

-At transport layer (layer 4), this project provides wrappers for common transports, including TCP and UDP, as well as interprocess communications.
+At transport layer (layer 4), this project provides wrappers for common transports, including TCP and UDP, as well as interprocess communications for internal messaging.

 ## License
 ©Copyright 2015 FIX Protocol Limited